Function Node

 Performance

-For security purposes, each time a Function Node is invoked, a discrete sandbox is created in which the code executes and modifies the payload before returning to the outer workflow.
-The construction and deconstruction of this sandbox introduces a fixed time cost.
+For security purposes, each time a Function Node is invoked, a discrete sandbox is created in which the code executes.
+Setting up this sandbox and copying the payload into it introduces a fixed time cost.
 This has several implications:

 - A Function Node will almost always be slower than a native node when running an equivalent task.

-Additionally, there is a limit on the number of concurrent Function Nodes that can be running in an application, which may lead to delays in workflow completion.
+Additionally, there is a limit on the number of concurrent Function Nodes that can be running in an application.
+This may lead to Function Nodes being queued, resulting in long workflow execution times and potentially workflow timeouts.

 For more information on best practices for using Function Nodes, please see our Building Performant Workflows reference guide.